DEV-S4M/discord-mass-dm-python/README.md

 ## License

-This project is licensed - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed - see the [LICENSE](LICENSE) file for details.

 Created by DEV-S4M.